Andy608/GameTechRepo/README.txt

 Victory Condition

-- Collect all of the coins in the scene to win.
+- Collect all four coins in the scene to win.

 Defeat Condition